 Segway Tours of Gettysburg

-Be it known though, the SegTour leader is not a Licensed Battlefield Guide.
-They are not permitted to answer history questions.
-But, you do have the option of taking a tour that includes a Licensed Battlefield Guide.
+Be aware, SegTours escorts are not Licensed Battlefield Guides.
+They are not permitted to answer history questions or give any historical data.
+But, you do have the option of taking a separate tour that does include a Licensed Battlefield Guide.

 Licensed Battlefield Guided Carriage Tour